 The project in Gothenburg is part of the Swedish governments programme ”Nästa generations resor och transporter” (ed: Next generation’s travels and transport) and is partly funded by Vinnova through Drive Sweden.

 First part of the project in the Chalmers area, consisted of a total on 1.500 shuttle departures in mixed traffic, from the beginning of May, until the end of December last year.
 In a survey conducted during the project, 69% of the participants said that they found the shuttles both useful and effective.

-The shuttle bus at Johanneberg and Chalmers University of Technology, has been running in mixed traffic since the beginning of May 2018, with a little break for the summer holidays.
-The service has primarily been used by students and visitors of the campus and most people have found it to be a safe and comfortable journey.
+The service was primarily been used by students and visitors of the campus and most people found it to be a safe and comfortable journey.
 A survey on user acceptance and perception showed that 9 out of 10 passengers were satisfied with the self-driving shuttle service.

 Birger Löfgren, project manager at RISE Viktoria said that, “despite the obvious and deliberate constraints of this bus’ technology – i.e. how fast and how complicated routes it can drive - the results show that people think it meets the real needs”.
 We have also enjoyed testing the bus in a challenging environment with road work, house construction work, cars, bikes and pedestrians, and we can conclude that the bus has been able to handle many of these situations so far.